 Who can apply for a math CSET waiver evaluation at Cal State LA?

-(a) enrolled in Cal State LA math credential program AND completed math courses at a CSU campus without a waiver program,
+Per math dept. and CCOE policy, students can apply for CSET waiver evaluation as long as they are enrolled in Cal State LA math credential program AND completed math courses at a CSU campus without a waiver program,

 The process for requesting a CSET waiver evaluation